aditya-jagdev/Extracting-the-Grand-Total-amount-from-a-receipt/README.md

 ### Problem Statement
 * Using OCR to automate extracting of total amounts for receipts.
 * This would help in book-keeping and save man hours in manually verifying and noting the receipt values.
 * This leaves no room for human error.
-BUt here are some limitations the current solution has.
+But here are some limitations the current solution has.
 * The pictures need to be high resolution, such that the smallest white line separating text should be atleast 4px wide.
 * Some fonts work better than others.